broeker/jumpsuit/src/pages/index.md

-    For more than a quarter of a century, the vast majority of our effort has been focused almost entirely on the backend: early `CGI scripts` led to the first `database-driven websites` and finally to the rise of the `CMS`, and the `web-as-a-service`.
-Drupal and other backend frameworks may play a central role in this new world, but they are now a secondary concern.
+    For more than a quarter of a century, the vast majority of our effort has been focused almost entirely on the backend: early `CGI scripts` led to the first `database-driven websites` and finally to the rise of the `CMS`, and the `web-as-a-service.` Drupal and other backend frameworks may play a central role in this new world, but they are now a secondary concern.